Data4DM/BayesSD/SeasonalSeminar/2022Fall/TA-BringData2DM_Rahmandad/10-Workflow-SBC/10-Workflow-SBC.md

+- need ci for RQ
+- enveloping the groud truth (parameter or test)

 - My talk and slide on BayesWF with the following abstract:
 	- "what" problems to solve and "how" to solve with one's and community's resources.
 	- This would help you to classify the concepts on model misspecification, coding error, inaccurate computation.